aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/animate_drawing_of_svg_path/animate_drawing_of_svg_path.md

 ### all-SVG solution

-Here is an all-SVG solution that involves progressively modifying the `stroke-dasharray` for the shape to draw a longer and longer 'dash' followed by an enormous gap.
+Here is an all-SVG solution that involves progressively modifying the `stroke-dasharray` for the shape to draw a longer and longer 'dash' followed by an enormous(巨大的) gap.